Vote on November 24, 2024 The most important facts about the two tenancy law proposals

 Stricter requirements for subletting rented premises are intended to help prevent abuse.
 Tenants will now have to submit a written application for subletting and landlords will have to agree to the subletting in writing.
 If the rules are not adhered to, notice can be given.
 Furthermore, rooms may only be sublet for a maximum of two years, and landlords can also refuse subletting "for reasons other than those currently applicable".

-In future, the landlord or landlady's asserted personal needs should be "significant and current, based on an objective assessment" for themselves and close relatives.
+In future, the landlord's or landlady's asserted personal needs should be "significant and current, based on an objective assessment" for themselves and close relatives.
 Owners should therefore be able to terminate tenancy agreements more quickly and easily.

 What the proponents say